How To Stop Dog Digging Permanently! ULTIMATE Guide

 Keeping Tabs At All Times

-After the first incident, we kept a close eye on Bo and would watch him like a hawk when we let him out back to use the bathroom.
+After the first incident, we held a close eye on Bo and would watch him like a hawk when we let him out back to use the bathroom.

-We constantly caught him trying to dig in the garden.
+We regularly caught him trying to dig in the garden.
 All he wanted to do was use the bathroom and dig…he was addicted!

 Searching For A Dog Trainer

-I really wanted to get Bo into a dog training program, but all the local dog trainers were too expensive and on top of that we live about 25 minutes from the nearest town.
+I really wanted to get Bo into a dog training program, but all the local dog trainers were too expensive, and on top of that we live about 25 minutes from the nearest town.
 That is not even counting time spent sitting in rush hour traffic…my work schedule was a major problem.
-Luckily, I found a much cheaper solution that worked perfect!
+Luckily, I found a much cheaper solution that worked perfectly!

-We really didn’t want to have to shell out 100’s of dollars on a dog trainer.
+We didn’t want to have to shell out 100’s of dollars on a dog trainer.

 Searching For Hope

 A bunch of the members started sharing stories, about how naughty their dogs used to be.
-Some of the stories were extremely mind blowing I was amazed!
+Some of the stories were incredibly mind-blowing; I was amazed!
 A LOT of people had it a lot worse than me…

 One lady suggested an online dog training course that A LOT of the members had used and found great success with.

-I was sent to the home page of the course where I was able to watch an introductory video… And it blew my mind.
+I was sent to the home page of the course where I was able to watch an introductory video; it blew my mind.

 Finding The Right Dog Trainer

 Unfortunately, I can’t reveal the exact methods that are shown in the course for legal reasons.
-But I can reveal 7 tips that helped me the most to PERMANENTLY stop Bo from digging!
+But I can tell 7 tips that helped me the most to PERMANENTLY stop Bo from digging!